RajendraMarkad/MERN/aws-deploy-web-app.md

    - **Launch an EC2 Instance**: First, you create an EC2 instance, which is like starting up a new computer in the cloud.
 You choose the operating system (like Windows or Linux) and the size of the instance based on your needs.
    - **Connect to EC2**: Once your EC2 instance is running, you can connect to it using a tool called SSH (like remote desktop) and set it up, just like installing software on your computer.
    - **Deploy Your Web App**: You then copy your web application's files to this EC2 instance and set it up so the application runs when someone visits your website.
+   - note: you can deploy a web application using only Amazon EC2 (Elastic Compute Cloud) but for Scalability, Performance, Management, we need other services also.

 ### 3. **Using S3 for Storage**
    - **Create an S3 Bucket**: You create a "bucket" in S3, which is like creating a folder on your computer.
 You can store all your files here, like images or backup files.